chiara-cattani/COVID-19-and-Amputations/README.md

 ---

+## Key Findings
+- A significant increase in amputation rates in 2021 compared to 2019, highlighting the potential indirect impact of the pandemic on diabetic care.
+- Identification of risk factors, including age, sex, race, and severity of diabetes, that significantly influence amputation likelihood.
+- ROC curve analysis showing strong predictive performance for models incorporating clinical severity and demographic factors.

+---

 ## Key Features
 - **Data Analysis**: In-depth analysis of hospital inpatient discharges focusing on diabetic patients undergoing LEA.
 - **Standardization Techniques**: Application of direct and indirect standardization methods to adjust for population composition differences.